openshift/origin/README.md

 	$ openshift start node --master=http://openshift-master:8080

 Back on the master,

 	Create a json file for the new minion resource
-        $ echo <<EOF
+        $ cat <<EOF > mininon-1.json
 	{
 		"kind":"Minion",
 		"id":"openshift-minion-1",
 	 	"apiVersion":"v1beta1"
 	}
-	EOF &> minion-1.json
+	EOF
 	where, openshift-minion-1 is a hostname that is resolvable from the master (or, create an entry in /etc/hosts and point it to the public-ip of the minion).
+	$ openshift cli create -f minion-1.json

 Done.
 Create new pods from the master (or just docker containers on the minions), and see that the pods are indeed reachable from each other.

 #### Performance Note

 The current design has a long path for packets directed for the overlay network.
-There are two veth-pairs, a linux bridge that cause a drop in performance of about 40%
+There are two veth-pairs, a linux bridge, and then the OpenVSwitch, that cause a drop in performance of about 40%

 Hand-crafted solutions that eliminate the long-path to just a single veth-pair bring the performance close to the wire.
 The performance has been measured using sockperf.